To instruct Daniel please contact our clerks on +44 (0)20 7842 5555 or email [email protected].

 Daniel has extensive experience of interlocutory proceedings, including a range of injunctions and applications to pursue and restrain the presentation of winding up petitions.
 He has prepared and presented appeals and s.
 69 applications.

-Acting as junior counsel in a £4 billion claim by a bank against the UK government.
+Acting as junior counsel in a £4 billion claim by an international bank against the UK government.

 Appearing as sole counsel in a two-week LCIA arbitration concerning a US$40 million claim arising out of the cancellation of loan facilities issued to oil and gas ventures in Africa.